Project Offset Phase Three - Getting the best from the floating vibrato

 The tension provided by the 11-50 Gts.co strings are just beyond perfect, they transformed the guitar and the playing experience entirely. & finally the improvement to the electronics via the full new harness and McNelly 46/58 pickups means the plugged in tone is sublime.

 So, if it's so great, why do I continue to mess with it?!
 Well, I can kinda justify it so bare with me!
 As much as I keep trying to use it and enjoy it, the stock Squier vibrato just doesn't cut the mustard.
 A Wobbly arm in it's socket, which falls out if you lean forward slightly, and has a vague feel whilst in use.
 Combine all that with sub bar plated metal quality just begs for it to be replaced with something better.
-There are a few options available, from various Fender items to the premium Mastery Vibrato and the new Descendant Vibrato unit too for example.
+There are a few options available, from various Fender items to the premium Mastery Vibrato and (edit 2020)the new Descendant Vibrato unit too for example.

 I found out that the MIM Fender trem unit utilises a threaded trem arm, that sounds more appealing as it would be like a Strat in that sense where the arm is secure in the bridge.
 The MIM Trem unit is drastically cheaper than it's USA made counterpart, which leads me to believe the metal/Spring quality can't be as good, although I couldn't find exact specs to confirm this which is to expected from Fender when they want to sell replacement units I suppose.
 If anyone reading this knows these detail feel free to comment below, I always welcome extra info.